 Staff Sergeant Vittitoe started his law enforcement career with the Jefferson County Corrections Department in May of 2000.
 In March of 2001 he was hired by the Jefferson County Sheriff’s Department and worked there until April of 2005.
 In April of 2005 he was hired with the Shively Police Department.
-He attended Ky.
-State Fire and Rescue training for EMT certification and attended nursing school at Ky.
-Technical College.
+Staff Sergeant Vittitoe attended Kentucky State Fire and Rescue training for EMT certification and attended nursing school at Kentucky Technical College.
 He is an ASP instructor and a PTO which is responsible for the training of newly hired officers to the department.
 He is currently the Administration Sergeant, where he oversees the Communication Division, the Police Training Officer Program and other administrative duties.
 Staff Sergeant Vittitoe received his bachelor’s degree in Criminal Justice from Bethel University.

 Sergeant Emery Frye

 Criminal Investigations Division